proplot-dev/proplot/docs/quickstart1.rst

 With ProPlot, you will always get just the right amount of spacing between subplots so that elements don’t overlap, and just the right amount of space around the figure edge so that labels and whatnot are not cut off.
-Furthermore, despite all of the complex adjustments this requires, the original subplot aspect ratios are **always preserved**.
-Even when axes panels are present, the main subplot aspect ratios will stay fixed (see below for more on panels).
+Furthermore, if you didn’t specify both the figure width and height, the original subplot aspect ratios are **preserved**.
+And when axes panels are present, the panel widths are held fixed in the scaling.
+See :ref:`Panels, colorbars, and legends` for more on panels.

-You can disable this feature by passing ``tight=False`` to `~proplot.subplots.subplots`, but it is unbelievably useful.
-It works by scaling either the figure width or height dimension (whichever one you didn’t specify) such that the subplot aspect ratios will not change, and by taking advantage of ProPlot’s subplot layout restrictions.
-Some examples are below.

-Sometimes, ``tight=True`` is not possible (when using the cartopy ``set_extent`` method or when using cartopy meridian and parallel labeling; a warning will be raised in these instances).
-Even when ``tight=False``, ProPlot tries to make the default spacing reasonable.
+You can disable automatic spacing by passing ``tight=False`` to `~proplot.subplots.subplots`.

+Aspect ratio conservation is useful for ordinary Cartesian plots where an aspect ratio of ``1`` is often desirable, and critical for grids of map projections or `~matplotlib.axes.Axes.imshow` plots that require fixed aspect ratios.
+It works by **scaling** either the figure width or height dimension to accommodate the required subplot dimensions.
+And automatic inter-subplot spacing keeps you from having to fiddle with the ``wspace`` and ``hspace`` `~matplotlib.gridspec.GridSpec` keyword args depending on tick label size, whether axis labels are present, etc. It works by using the special `~proplot.gridspec.FlexibleGridSpec` class, which permits **variable** ``wspace`` and ``hspace`` spacing between different rows and columns of subplots, where the builtin `~matplotlib.gridspec.GridSpec` class requires equivalent spacing).

 .. code:: ipython3